Guidelines

 Who should we contact if we have questions before applying?

-For questions on humanities content and the application process, please contact Lizz Sinclair or Kyle Volland at Maine Humanities Council.
+For questions on the application process, please contact Lizz Sinclair or Kyle Volland at Maine Humanities Council.

 Applicants are strongly encouraged to connect with a member of the Maine Humanities Grants Team before applying.
 If you have never applied for a Maine Humanities Grant or aren’t familiar with the grant application process, we would love to work with you in order to make the process as easy as possible.